-3.1.1 Types of Names
+3.1.1 Types of names

-For S/MIME certs, Certificates are issued with a non-null subject Distinguished Name (DN) that complies with ITU X.500 standards except that MSC Trustgate.com CA may issue a Level 1 Certificate with a null subject DN if it includes at least one alternative name form that is marked critical.
+For TLS,S/Mime and Certificate are issued with non-null subject Distinguished Name (DN) that complies with ITU X.500 standards except that MSC Trustgate.com may issue a Class 1 Certificate with a null subject DN if it include at least one alternative name form that is marked critical.
 When DNs are used, common names must respect namespace uniqueness requirements and must not be misleading.
 This does not preclude the use of pseudonymous Certificates, except where stated otherwise under Section 3.1.3.